-- Investigate financing options to address higher upfront costs for desired construction projects - Advocate for the use of the Defense Protection Act to increase production of industrial products manufactured in the U.S. - Encourage upcycling recycling, and composting as a key economic development strategy
+- Investigate financing options to address higher upfront costs for desired construction projects - Advocate for the use of the Defense Protection Act to increase production of building materials manufactured in the U.S. - Encourage upcycling, recycling, and composting as a key economic development strategy

-18. Lack of water access and yearly variation in snowpack
+18. Lack of water access and supply due to reduced snowpack

-Primary Strategy: Establish alternative water access and storage, including backup systems in case of emergency Other possible strategies:
+Primary Strategy: Advocate for the establishment of alternative water access and storage including backup systems in case of emergency

-- Build a more robust and resilient power system to maintain water supply during emergencies - Help farmers and foresters maintain local water rights - Build loan or grant program for agriculture and timber lander owners to maintain healthy riparian buffers to keep water cool and flowering yearround - Develop a loan and/or grant program for small woodland and agricultural land owners to maintain healthy riparian buffers
+- Build a more robust and resilient power system to maintain water supply during emergencies - Help farmers and foresters maintain local water rights - Build loan or grant program for agriculture and timber lander owners to maintain healthy riparian buffers to keep water cool and flowing yearround - Develop a loan and/or grant program for small woodland and agricultural land owners to maintain healthy riparian buffers

-19. Loss of health coverage due to disruptions in employment
+19. Loss of health coverage due to disruptions in employment caused by multiple climate hazards